iansinnott/webpack-base-project/README.md

 #### [3]

 So what does it mean when Webpack matches a file based on the `test` option?
 It means it will run it through the loader you specify here.
-In this case, we want it to run the files through the babel loader.
+In this case, we want it to run the files through the Babel loader.

 **IMPORTANT:** You will need to npm install the appropriate loader for every loader you put into your Webpack config.
-Let's do that now if you haven't already for babel.
+Let's do that now if you haven't already for Babel.
 Loaders are generally named with the `-loader` suffix:

 ```
 npm install --save-dev babel-loader